gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Functional programming.md

 in this express.js server code, middleware functions are used to process requests.
 The `authenticateUser` middleware checks if the user is authenticated before processing to the route handler.
 Middleware functions in this code below are higher-order functions because they take three arguments: `req` (the request object), `res` (the response object), and `next` (a function to call the next middleware in the stack).

-The `next` argument is particularly significant because it allows `authenticateUser` to control the flow of the application by deciding whether to proceed to the next piece of middleware in the stack or terminate the chain based on authentication logic.
+The `next` argument is particularly significant because it is a function and allows `authenticateUser` to control the flow of the application by deciding whether to proceed to the next piece of middleware in the stack or terminate the chain based on authentication logic.
 Since `next` function has the potential to call this function depending on the outcome of its internal logic, the ability to take and invoke functions makes middleware inherently higher-order.

+The authentication logic is encapsulated in authenticateUser, making it reusable across different routes.

 ```javascript
 // middleware